aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/worksheetcollection/_index.md

 ```

 Sorts the defined names.

+**Remarks**

 If you create a large amount of named ranges in the Excel file, please call this method after all named ranges are created and before saving

 ### swapSheet(int sheetIndex1, int sheetIndex2) {#swapSheet-int-int-}
 ```